top of page

 FAQs

-4. How can I improve breathing with barrel chest?
+4. How can I improve breathing with a barrel chest?

-To breathe better with a barrel chest, try doing breathing exercises designed for you, use bronchodilators if your doctor prescribes them, and keep up with regular exercise.
-This can help your lungs work better and reduce symptoms.
+• To breathe better with a barrel chest, try doing breathing exercises designed for you, use bronchodilators if your doctor prescribes them, and keep up with regular exercise.
+These steps can help your lungs work better and lessen your symptoms.

 5. Is barrel chest permanent?